Last updated: 27 September 2020

 I simply thought Tsohost’s service appeared far better, and I have been quite satisfied with how things have turned out.

-My maynardpaton.com domain name costs £12 a year and privacy protection — so my home address is not shown on pages such as this — is another £6 a year.
+My maynardpaton.com domain name costs £12 a year and includes privacy protection — so my home address is not shown on pages such as this.

-So all in it costs me £78 a year to run this site and a few others.
+So all in this site costs £72 a year to run and have capacity to host a few others.

 Every Tsohost customer gets a discount code, and I am happy to publish mine to help you save a few pounds when joining the service.

-My code is MAYN10, and you simply type that code into the box as you join:
+My code is MAYNARDP10, and you simply type that code into the box as you join:

 I must admit I have not really looked to see if there are better-value hosting alternatives available.